-- Future Urban Zone 50 Boyer Road, 170 Boyer Road, 182 Boyer Road and part of 25 Cobbs Hill Road, 29 Cobbs Hill Road and 31 Cobbs Hill Road - Landscape Conservation Zone Part of 25, 29 and 31 Cobbs Hill Road

-The western boundary of the Development Precinct adjoins Agriculture-zoned land at 194 and 232 Boyer Road, which includes dwellings and associated grazing activities, along with a small market garden on 232 Boyer Road.
-To the north, the precinct borders Ruralzoned land at 158 Cobbs Hill Road, which is primarily used for low-intensity grazing, with the Development Precinct's Landscape Conservation Zone providing a substantial vegetation buffer separating it from the Future Urban zoned land.
-A small area of Utilitieszoned land is also present along this interface, associated with TasWater infrastructure.
-To the east and south-east the Development Precinct adjoins the Rural Living Zone, comprising dwellings on approximately 5,000m blocks along Serenity Drive which overlook the Development Precinct.
+- Future Urban Zone 50 Boyer Road, 170 Boyer Road, 182 Boyer Road and part of 25 Cobbs Hill Road, 29 Cobbs Hill Road and 31 Cobbs Hill Road - Landscape Conservation Zone Part of 25, 29 and 31 Cobbs Hill Road which is primarily used for low-intensity grazing, with the Development Precinct's Landscape Conservation Zone providing a substantial vegetation buffer separating it from the Future Urban zoned land.
+A small area of Utilities-zoned land is also present along this interface, associated with TasWater infrastructure.
+To the east and south-east the Development Precinct adjoins the Rural Living Zone, comprising dwellings on approximately 5,000m2 blocks along Serenity Drive which overlook the Development Precinct.
 To the north-east, the Northern Christian School is zoned Community Purpose.